Screenplay Reader Inc

 WHO IS MY READER?

-The owner of Screenplay Reader Inc, Jeff Blix, yours truly, is your reader.
+The owner of Screenplay Reader Inc, Jeff J. Blix, yours truly, is your reader.
 I'm a current script analysis with Coverfly.
 I first got started writing screenplay Coverages for Kevin Pike, who worked in the special effects department on Jaws, Back to the Future and also Return of the Jedi.
-I've been an agented writer and written more then 20 screenplays.
-I currently design websites and also write coverages.
+I've been an agented writer and written more then 20 screenplays and a Scriptapalooza Finalist.

 ARE MY SCREENPLAYS SAFE?